weiliangjinca/grcwa/README.rst

 Features
 ---------
 .. image:: imag/scheme.png
+	   :width: 200

+RCWA solves EM-scattering problems of stacked photonic crystal slabs.
+As illustrated in the above figure, the photonic structure can have *N* layers of different thicknesses and independent spatial dielectric profiles.
+All layers are periodic in the two lateral directions of the same periodicity, and invariant along the vertical direction.

-* As illustrated in the above figure, each photonic crystal layer can have arbitrary dielectric profile on the *2D* grids.
+* Each photonic crystal layer can have arbitrary dielectric profile on the *2D* grids.
 * **autograd** is integrated into the package, allowing for automated and fast gradient evaluations for the sake of large-scale optimizations.
 Autogradable parameters include dielectric constant on